 In 2002, St. Johns County made the decision to invest in refurbishing the St. Augustine Amphitheatre.
 After 5 years of construction and a sizable investment, the Amphitheatre is a state of the art performing arts venue with the capacity to hold up to 4500 concert goers.
 A brand new conference room, 4 concession stands, a merchandise area, a large plaza, and an elaborate arboretum of walking trails make up the new facility.

 A treasure at the end of Cedar Street!
-Just steps from the Peace and Plenty Inn Bed and Breakfast, in St. Augustine, FL.
-Wonderful works of art and a fabulous lunch destination at the Alcazar Cafe.
+Just steps from the Peace and Plenty Inn.
+The museum is housed in the former Alcazar Hotel built in 1888 by Henry Flagler.
+A fabulous lunch destination at the Alcazar Cafe.
 The Cafe is open 11-3 daily.
-The Cafe is located in the old hotel swimming pool (sans water now a days) and has live music!
+The Cafe is located in the old hotel swimming pool (the largest in the world at its time).
 They do not take reservations.

 9:00 am - 5:00 pm, daily | Last admission: 4:00 pm